-In this case, one where national requirements clash with local and state government rent-seeking — and where respective constitutional responsibilities and the national interest are conveniently ignored by the rent-seekers.
+In this case, a federal-state compact issue where national requirements clearly over-ride local and state government rent-seeking — especially where respective constitutional responsibilities and the national interest are so conveniently ignored by the rent-seekers.

 This is demonstrated by a simple test of apparently fraudulent claims — reverse their line of supposed argument.

-Imagine the outrage, for example, if the federal government sought to take over the wharves at Circular Quay, or deep-water shoreline parts of the Sydney Harbour National Park, for a naval base.
+Imagine the outrage, for example, if the federal government sought to take over the wharves at Circular Quay, or deep-water shoreline parts of the Sydney Harbour National Park, for a naval base or other purposes.

 We know the reaction, because not long ago we saw what happened when the Commonwealth considered selling small parts of the long-term bases the ADF vacated at South Head, North Head, Middle Head and Neutral Bay.